kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 It may be desired that pods at a particular priority, eg. "cluster-services", should be allowed in a namespace, if and only if, a matching quota object exists.

-With this mechanism, operators will be able to restrict usage of certain high priority classes to a limited number of namespaces and not every namespaces will be able to consume these priority classes by default.
+With this mechanism, operators will be able to restrict usage of certain high priority classes to a limited number of namespaces and not every namespace will be able to consume these priority classes by default.

 To enforce this, kube-apiserver flag `--admission-control-config-file` should be used to pass path to the following configuration file: